3 Reasons Web and Email Hosting are Better Apart

 Separate hosts = Better experience

 Let’s say you need to change some things, maybe your domain name or hosting provider—how much do you love migrating your site data?
 (We can imagine there are several things you’d rather do instead!)
 Whether it’s DNS, MX records, zone files, or site files, migrating websites can be a pain.

 Now, imagine your email is tied to the site you want to migrate; it makes the process that much more complicated.
 The domain transfer process also becomes more difficult with an attached email.
 Just picture trying to switch domains while keeping your email up and running…Good luck.

 We know you aren’t migrating sites all the time (and if you’re moving a WordPress site to WP Engine, we’ll handle the site migration for you), but the worst case scenario would be your website and your email down for any amount of time.

 You hire a plumber to fix your pipes and you would hire a lawn service to cut your grass.
 You wouldn’t try to get one to do both jobs at your home, and this can be applied to web and email hosting, too.

 For website hosting, you’ll want to know you can contact a support team full of people who are true experts on servers, setting up DNS, troubleshooting error logs, and so on.
 The same can be said of email hosting—wouldn’t it be nice to know you’re talking to email experts whenever you need help?

 Sure, partnering with a company that hosts your website and email may save you money in the short run, but the potential problems you’ll face probably aren’t worth saving that extra pocket change.

-Why WP Engine focuses on WordPress Hosting (and Not Email)
+Why WP Engine Focuses on WordPress Hosting (and Not Email Hosting)

 We specialize in managed WordPress hosting and helping our customers build, launch, and manage their websites.
 We’re laser-focused on things like WordPress best practices, how plugins and themes interact, the development workflow…really everything that has to do with WordPress.